AVEVA/AVEVA-Samples-CloudOperations/README.md

           </a>
         </b>
         <br />
-        Demonstrates REST API calls to ADH for creating a Signup to receive resource updates.
+        Demonstrates REST API calls to Cds for creating a Signup to receive resource updates.
 Signups allow clients to subscribe resources (for example, streams) and get updates for those resources.
         <br />
         <br />